 Because of the stiff competition for qualified daycare, many parents end up hiring a private nanny.
 There are many agencies in Paris and other large cities to you help you locate one; some even specialise in finding bilingual childcare givers.

-Hiring a nanny privately is also perfectly legal as long as the person is a legal resident and the employer pays all associated social-security charges; any paid work over five hours per week is subject to these charges.
+Hiring a nanny privately is also possible as long as the person is a legal resident and the employer pays social security charges; any paid work over five hours per week is subject to these charges.

-To make this easier, the government has created the chèque emploi service, which both simplifies the process and returns nearly all of these charges in the form of tax deductions.
+To make this easier, the government created the chèque emploi service, which both simplifies the process and returns nearly all of these charges as tax deductions.

 To sign up, obtain the forms from your bank, the post office, or from the local treasury office, comptable du trésor.
-Once the account is established that will be used to debit the social-security charges, you can contact your local URSFF office (see Social security system) to identify yourself as an employer.
-This can also be done online.
+Once the account is established that will be used to debit the social-security charges, you can contact your local URSFF office to identify yourself as an employer.
+You can also do this online.

 Nurseries in France (ecole maternelle)

-Children in France can begin public nursery school, or école maternelle, as early as two years old presuming the child is completely potty-trained.
+Children in France can begin public nursery school, or école maternelle, as early as two years old.
+This presumes the child can use a toilet properly.

-Here again, school is not mandatory until age six and while the maternelles are state-funded, they do not guarantee placement.
+School is not mandatory until age six.
+While the maternelles receive government funding, they do not guarantee placement.
 Register your child early to guarantee their place.

 The school-day here includes three hours in the morning and three in the evening; parents are allowed to pick up their children for the lunch break, which is often two hours long.

-The maternelle is not merely daycare; they teach a state-mandated curriculum and children who miss these years of preparation may be at a disadvantage when they start primary school at age six.
+The maternelle is not merely daycare; they teach a state-mandated curriculum.
+Children who miss these years of preparation may be at a disadvantage when they start primary school at age six.